 If you’re staying on Kauai's North Shore or its eastern Coconut Coast and it's raining, there's a pretty good chance that there will be some areas along the island's southern shore or western areas where the sun is shining.
-In fact, the town of Waimea, which is the gateway to Waimea Canyon, the Grand Canyon of the Pacific, averages only about 20% of the annual rainfall that you'll find up in Princeville on the North Shore.
+In fact, the town of Waimea, which is the gateway to Waimea Canyon, the Grand Canyon of the Pacific, averages only about 20 percent of the annual rainfall that you'll find up in Princeville on the North Shore.

 In this area between Maha'ulepu Beach and Waimea, you'll find great beaches such as Poipu Beach and one of my personal favorites, Salt Pond Beach Park near Hanapepe.
 If you're not looking for a beach, you can visit Prince Kuhio Park, Spouting Horn or tour one of the gardens in the nearby National Tropical Botanical Garden.